Dorit Kemsley May Face Arrest If She’s A No-Show At A Hearing, Husband Allegedly Owes $1.2M Business Loan

 “Why don’t you pay back Ryan Horne the money you owe him,” a woman shouted at Dorit during the filming of a RHOBH episode.

-After Dorit counter-sued Horne, a judge warned both parties their case will go to trial in January 2020 if they were unable to resolve the issue.
+After Dorit counter-sued Horne, a judge warned both parties that their case would go to trial in January 2020 if they were unable to resolve the issue.

 To see Dorit’s drama unfold, be sure to watch the upcoming season of The Real Housewives of Beverly Hills on Bravo.